 This is normally an air filled structure, and the presence of fluid would result in much of the sound being reflected back from the middle ear and so the signal will not reach the inner ear for transduction.

 Glue ear typically arises in just one ear, but can occur in both.
 It generally only causes mild hearing loss.
 It is thought to be more common in children than adults because the fluid build-up arises due to the eustachian tube not draining properly.
 This tube connects the ear to the throat and normally drains the moisture from the air in the middle ear.
 In young children its function can be impacted adversely by the growth of adenoid tissue, which blocks the throat end of the tube meaning it cannot drain and fluid gradually builds up.
-However, several for glue ear have been identified.
+However, several risk factors for glue ear have been identified.

 These include iron deficiency (Akcan et al., 2019), allergies, specifically to dust mites (Norhafizah, Salina, & Goh, 2020), and exposure to second hand smoke as well as shorter duration of breast feeding (Kırıs et al., 2012; Owen et al., 1993).
 Social risk factors have also been identified including living in a larger family (Norhafizah et al., 2020), being part of a lower socioeconomic group (Kırıs et al., 2012) and longer hours spent in group childcare (Owen et al., 1993).